-Social recognition helps strengthen the relationship between employees, colleagues, and leaders.
+Social recognition programs helps strengthen the relationship between employees, colleagues, and leaders.
 It allows for everyone (literally everyone) to interact with each other.
-Whether it’s a work anniversary or a shout out for a job well done, you can empower employees to experience moments that can be very bonding.
+Whether it’s a work milestone or a shout out for a job well done, you can empower employees to experience moments that can be very bonding.

-Regardless of position, social recognition is an important driving force in employee engagement and company culture.
+Regardless of position, peer recognition programs are an important driving force in employee engagement and company culture.
 Even for those in a senior position, receiving recognition feels good (like all the hard work was worth it).
 Furthermore, this is a great tool for both traditional employees and non-traditional workers including remote employees.

 Increased Employee Engagement